Simon is an accredited drum teacher and full member of The Music Teacher’s Association of NSW

 My timetables work on a weekly basis though fortnightly lessons can be organized as well.
 Casual lessons can be organised for adults who can’t get locked into a regular time each week.

 No equipment is necessary for the first lesson.
 Within the first month a student should have a set of sticks(5a), a practice pad, a folder and notepad.
 I recommend having access to a full drum kit (electronic or acoustic) to practice within the first 3 months of lessons for maximum development.
 All sheet music is provided.
 All sheet music and audio and video files are delivered electronically so access to a computer is necessary.
+Click here for a guide on managing your digital sheet music and audio files.
 If a student decides to do examinations then the course book for this will need to be purchased separately.

 As long as you feel you are getting the benefits from them and they are helping you progress towards your musical goals.
 Some students I have taught for years and others come for just a couple of months to get them started.